-The term 'subfertility' may be preferable to infertility, as many of the bars to conception are relative rather than absolute and in about 30% of cases no cause is found.
+The term 'subfertility' may be preferable to infertility, as many of the bars to conception are relative rather than absolute and in at least 25% of cases no cause is found.

 People who are concerned about their fertility should be informed that over 80% of couples in the general population will conceive within one year if:

 - The woman is aged under 40 years; and

 - They have regular sexual intercourse.

 Of those who do not conceive in the first year, about half will do so in the second year (cumulative pregnancy rate over 90%).

 Infertility may be due to problems with one or both partners.
 In around half of cases, a male infertility-associated factor is found, along with abnormal semen test results.In many cases, disorders are found in both partners.
 Although it has been traditionally accepted that fertility is more related to the age of the female than that of the male partner, recent literature suggests trends that increased paternal age is also associated with lower fertility.

 The main causes of infertility in the UK are:

 - Unexplained infertility (no identified male or female cause) (25%).

 - Tubal damage (20%).